 T5 Fluorescent Lighting

-Within the last few years, T5 lighting has become immensely popular in the planted aquarium arena.
+T5 lighting is immensely popular in the planted aquarium arena.
 T5 bulbs are smaller in diameter than normal-output fluorescent bulbs, but otherwise look similar.
 The difference is that high-output (HO) bulbs and fixtures are available that produce far more light.
 In addition, due to their smaller diameter, less heat is generated and restrike is not as much of an issue.
 In a fixture where each bulb is wrapped in its own individual reflector, the efficiency is very high, producing extremely good results.

 Metal Halide (MH)